 - Demonstrated interest in and commitment to human rights

-- Mature judgment, strong integrity, and ability to maintain strict confidentiality required
+- Mature judgment, strong integrity, and ability to maintain strict confidentiality when required

 - Strong organizational skills, attention to detail, and follow-through